insidelabs/contentful-tools/packages/generator/README.md

     },

     // (optional)
+    // Generates a convenient getter method for content types that only have one entry.
+    "singletons": [
+        "Config"
+    ],

+    // (optional)
     // Useful to override the very generic JSON type for object fields.
 Path is relative to the generated output;
     // type should be the name of an exported interface or type alias.
     "typeOverrides": {